 Small, welcoming communities with a close-knit feel

-There are many things to consider when settling down to starting a family — the cost of living, school systems, neighborhood ambiance, accessibility to recreation.
+There are many things to consider when settling down to start a family — the cost of living, school systems, neighborhood ambiance, and accessibility to recreation.
 The list goes on and on.
 Marin County continues to be beloved by families for its welcoming atmosphere, robust local amenities, and high-quality schools.
 Take a closer look at a few of Marin County’s beloved communities.

 Belvedere and Tiburon